NuBrakes Blog Wheel locks (and what you need to remove them) Image

 If you purchased your wheel locks separately, you should be able to find the key code in the box or bag your set came in.

-If you know the brand, make, or model of your wheel lock, you’ll likely be able to find and order a replacement key online.
+If you know your wheel lock's brand, make, or model, you’ll likely be able to find and order a replacement key online.
 Otherwise, you may need to have your wheel lock removed by a trusted mechanic.

-Just be sure to call ahead to see if they can help you out!
+Just be sure to call ahead to see if they can help!

 Questions about brake service?